Coryrin/Coryrin/README.md

 📫 You can reach me at: <a href="https://corymeikle.com" target="_blank">my website</a> or on <a href="https://twitter.com/CoryJDMeikle" target="_blank">Twitter</a>

+🌱 I’m currently learning Typescript - it's a lot of fun!

 <!--
 **Coryrin/Coryrin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.